Material Guide

 Walnut

 Walnut is popular because it looks great and adds strong contrast in striped or patterned boards.
-It is a little darker, a little richer visually, and tends to make even a simple board look more intentional.
+It is darker and richer visually, so even a simple maple-and-walnut board can look intentional.

 Cherry

-Cherry starts warmer and deepens over time.
-It is a favorite for builders who want a board that looks more refined without going overboard on exotic woods.
+Cherry starts warm and deepens over time.
+It is a favorite for builders who want a softer, more refined look without relying on a lot of exotic woods.

 Quick visual wood guide